kgrgreer/foam3/src/foam/nanos/notification/email/README.md

 #### Adding functionality to Send Email Notification

-Call one of the belows :
+Call one of the below:

      1. Use new EmailMessage() and its put()
      2. user.doNotify()  –  by using a notification